Sad Sam Jones

 Old friend Ronald Turner recalled Sam as a hunter and horseman who never flaunted his career as a baseball star.
 One player Turner recalled Sam mentioning with a sense of disapproval was Babe Ruth, whose flashy lifestyle didn't sit well with the modest "Squire of Woodsfield."
 But Jones was well liked by many of his old teammates and he counted Hall of Famers like Joe Cronin and Cy Young as his friends.

 Jones loved his town above everything else--with the exception of his family.
-When Paul, who inherited Jones' love for baseball (and, apparently, ice skating), moved to Erie, Pennsylvania, Jones, who always hated traveling away from Woodsfield, would often drive the seven hours to visit his son and granddaughters.
+When Paul, who inherited Jones's love for baseball (and, apparently, ice skating), moved to Erie, Pennsylvania, Jones, who always hated traveling away from Woodsfield, would often drive the seven hours round trip to visit his son and granddaughters.
 Sam's other son, George, emphasized the great pride that his father took in his small-town hometown.
 He loved coon hunting and rabbit hunting, George said.
 He was a brilliant pianist, who played by ear, something he passed on to son George, who would work in the music industry and play in bands for a time.
 George says Sam was loved unanimously by everyone in town, and his "coon feed" barbecues were hits.
 He relished and seized every possible opportunity to immerse himself in Woodsfield, during the time after his career he worked as a delivery man for a grocery store, sold furniture, drove a hearse, labored as a church custodian, was president of his county's World War II draft board and spent part of almost every day sitting in his brother Bob's clothing shop, surrounded by friends and baseball pictures.

 Sam Jones, throughout a lengthy baseball career that took him from Cleveland to Washington, Boston to Chicago, and many places in between, was a small-town man at heart; he was a local institution in Woodsfield when he lived, just as much a part of the village as the County Library or the abandoned railroad.
 A marker detailing his career in baseball stands on Creamery Street in Woodsfield, ensuring that the village remembers the man who cherished it more than any other place until the day he died.
-While Jones admitted he have been a bit tough to handle during his younger years, he clearly developed and matured from a brash rookie into a true gentleman, and the values of modesty, devotion, and stoicism that he grew to embody are summed up neatly in this poem he composed later in his life.
+While Jones admitted he had been a bit tough to handle during his younger years, he clearly developed and matured from a brash rookie into a true gentleman, and the values of modesty, devotion, and stoicism that he grew to embody are summed up neatly in this poem he composed later in his life.

 BASE BALL IS BUT A GAME OF LIFE